More Like This

 1. Are there any currencies stronger than the USD?

 As much as you would like to believe it, the US dollar is not the strongest currency in the world.
-In fact, most of the middle eastern countries have a currency that is stronger than the US dollar.
+In fact, most Middle Eastern countries have currencies stronger than the US dollar.
 Hence, the Kuwaiti Dinar, Bahraini Dinar, Omani Rial, and Jordanian Dinar are all currencies stronger than the USD.

 The British pound, too, is a currency that is stronger than the U.S. dollar., along with a few other well-known names.